octobercms/october/modules/backend/widgets/table/README.md

 * `data_source` - The data source class.
 Should specify the full qualified data source class name or alias.
 See the data source aliases below.
 * `key_column` - name of the key column.
 The default value is **id**.
 * `recordsPerPage` - number of records per page.
 If not specified, the pagination will be disabled.
-* `postback_handler_name` - AJAX data handler name for the automatic data postback.
+* `handler` - AJAX data handler name for the automatic data postback.
 The data will be posted only when the AJAX requests posts data to this handler.
 The default value is **onSave**.
 This parameter is applicable only with client-memory data sources.
 * `adding` - indicates if record deleting is allowed, default is **true**.
 * `deleting` - indicates if record deleting is allowed, default is **true**.
 * `toolbar` - specifies if the toolbar should be visible, default is **true**.